jpmorin/artifactory-resource/README.md

 #### Parameters

-- `qualifiers`: *Optional.* The artifacts classifiers ex: [source,javadoc].
+- `qualifiers`: *Optional.* The artifacts classifiers ex: `[source, javadoc]`.
 If specified, the resource will only retreive the qualified artifacts.
+- `extract_pattern`: *Optional.* Glob pattern of archives to extract ex: `['*.tar.gz']`.
+If specified, the matching archives will be extracted.
+- `version`: *Optionnal.* Retreive specific version of your artifact. (superseed `source.version`)

 ### `out`: Push the artifacts to the repository

 Push the artifacts from the given path to the Artifactory maven repository.
 The resource will push every files presents in the folder specified in the **path** parameter.
-The version parameter is optionnal but the resource expect at least a version file containing a version in the format of a valid maven versions (See https://cwiki.apache.org/confluence/display/MAVENOLD/Versioning for details).
+The version parameter is optionnal but the resource expect at least a version file containing a version in the format of a valid maven versions (See <https://cwiki.apache.org/confluence/display/MAVENOLD/Versioning> for details).

 Optionally upload build information by setting the `build_upload` flag to `true`.
 The resource will produce a build.json file and [upload it to artifactory](https://www.jfrog.com/confluence/display/RTF/Artifactory+REST+API#ArtifactoryRESTAPI-BuildUpload).
 The build name will default to `<source.artifact_id>-build` and the build number will be set to [concourse's `$BUILD_ID` metadata value](https://concourse-ci.org/implementing-resource-types.html#resource-metadata).